hearnderek/SqlDocumentor/Findings.md

 As long as I'm walking the tree, I can basically figure out whatever I need.
 The hardest part is predicting how MS with tokenize everything.

+# Metadata -- A slog

+I'm trying to figure out how to get Metadata binded to my queries...

+This seems to do what I want...
+BUT I don't know how to get a working metadataProvider.

+Microsoft.SqlServer.Management.SqlParser.Binder.BinderProvider.CreateBinder( IMetadataProvider metadataProvider )

+Looking into the decompiled source of SSMS, I found that RadLangSvc -> LanguageService.cs has a method called RefreshServiceCache, which also resets the bindercache...

+it's using
+using Microsoft.SqlServer.Management.SqlParser.MetadataProvider;
+using Microsoft.SqlServer.Management.SqlParser.Parser;

+Now it's all about figuring out how they initialize object from these libs...